The-Animonculory/Anvil/README.md

 - The Aetherius Modding Team.
 - The beta testers on Aetherius Modding.
 - Noggog for Mutagen.
-- xSlim for Proofreeading documentation.
+- xSlim for proofreading documentation.
 - Umgak for help patching.
-- Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
+- Halgari and everyone on the WJ Team - Wabbajack is awesome and so are you.

 ## Contact

-Whilst I am available primarily on [my server](https://discord.gg/xRrHRsb5e9), please check the [issues](https://github.com/Althro/Anvil/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [my server](https://discord.gg/xRrHRsb5e9), please check the [issues](https://github.com/Althro/Anvil/issues) tab on GitHub first if you have any issues.
 DO NOT DM ME ON DISCORD.